sparisi/gym_minatar/README.md

         while avoiding enemies (red).</li>
         <li>Treasures and enemies move at different speed, denoted by the trail behind them
         (longer trails means faster entity).
-        If they moves slower than 1 tile per step, theyr trail is smaller.</li>
+        If they moves slower than 1 tile per timestep, theyr trail is smaller.</li>
         <li>When treasures and enemies leaves the screen (or are collected, if treasure)
         some time must pass before a new one randomly appears in the same row.</li>
         <li>Over time, enemies and treasures speed increases and respawn wait time decreases.</li>